rust-lang/rfcs/text/3177-apply-patchfiles-to-dependencies.md

 foo = { path = "../path/to/foo" }
 ```
 It works flawlessly!
 You continue to develop and come upon a nice library called bar that contains a
-feature you want.
-You add this to your Carg.toml file like this:
+feature addition to foo that you want.
+You add this to your Cargo.toml file like this:

 ``` toml